 by Jim Holland

-- Jim Holland is a Country Manager at Lenovo Data Center Group Southern Africa
+- Jim Holland, Country Head at Lenovo Data Centre Group (DCG) South Africa